Got questions? Just scroll down and click on a question to see the answer.

 After you get my business visible in local Google, do I have to pay you to maintain my visibility?

-No. Once you’re visible initially, it’s generally not hard to maintain visibility—and certainly not the kind of thing that you have to set aside time for on a daily basis.
+No. Once you’re visible, it’s generally not hard to maintain visibility.
 I’ll show you how to stay visible to customers.
 I do this so that you at least have the option of maintaining your local visibility by yourself, regardless of whether you want ongoing help from me.